cs-ed/impacts-stevewalston/README.md

 Primarily focusing on Inclusion within Computing, students will gain an understanding of these influences by discussing, questioning, critiquing and evaluating information and data.
 Specifically, students will examine:
   * Diversity in Computing
-  * Effects of Diversity or lack thereof
+  * The Benefits of Diversity
-  * Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/
+  * Broadening Participation

 ### Learning Activities